Interesting facts and ideas for your own excursion along the Strait of Messina

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Messina, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Messina, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book in time, you can realize a variety of excursions on your own.

 A small preselection of independent tour offers for, in and around Messina,